Here’s what a good call center script must imbibe for better customer relationships

 Make customer experience a priority

 This is an obvious tip but still relevant.

 Why?
 Because on the course of getting your job right, you might forget something that is so vital and basic, hence jeopardizing the system.

 I know this sounds a bit harsh, but to a customer, it doesn’t matter if you had a bad day at the office, or if your landlord is breathing down your neck.
-As long as you give them a positive experience, that’s all that matters.
+As long as you give them a positive experience, that’s all that matters in call center.